adventuremomblog

 Each player has their own bingo card.
 Everyone can start by putting a cover piece on the free square.
 When you see the symbol during the game you can put a cover piece on it.

-The first person to have a completed row with consecutive squares on the bingo board wins the bingo game.
-Be on the lookout for a field goal, the halftime show, and the opening kickoff of the second half to help cover a few more squares.
+The first person with a completed row of consecutive squares on the bingo board wins the bingo game.

-To continue playing during the second-half events of the football game you can have everyone can keep their own cards or trade.
-To make the bingo game last longer try a cover-all (or blackout bingo) where the first player to cover their whole board wins.
+To continue playing during the second half of the game, have everyone keep their cards or trade.
+If you want to make the bingo game last longer try a cover-all (or blackout bingo) where the first player to cover their whole board wins.

 You can play for fun or have a gift card or predetermined payout amount for the grand prize winner.